McConnell tees up floor vote on Amy Coney Barrett nomination after Schumer attempts delay tactic

 Senate Minority Leader Chuck Schumer, D-N.Y., made clear Democrats would continue to put up a fight.
 He kicked off Friday's Senate session asking for a quorum call vote, one of the delay tactics at his disposal.

 Republicans are "running the most partisan, the most hypocritical and least legitimate process in the history of Supreme Court nominations," Schumer said Friday.
-"And that is why I suggested the absence of a quorum.
-We're not going to have business as usual."

 Next Schumer called for a closed session, which meant the press and public are removed from the chamber and senators meet in secret.